Top Banks in Pakistan

 In 2016, the bank reported total assets of US$9.51 billion and a net profit of US$19.8 million.

 Founded in 1994, Faysal Bank provides a range of financial services in Pakistan.
 The bank operates through four segments: Corporate Finance, Trading and Sales, Retail Banking, and Corporate and Commercial Banking.
-Based out of Karachi, the bank manages 350 branches in approximately 100 cities and employs around 3,600 employees.
+Based out of Karachi, the bank manages 350 branches in approximately 100 cities and employs around 3,600 individuals.

 As of 2016, the bank’s total assets were US$4.02 billion and net profit was US$38.89 million.